Warsaw in Gallatin County, Kentucky — The American South (East South Central)

 Erected 1964 by Kentucky Historical Society and Kentucky Department of Highways.
 (Marker Number 746.)

 Marker series.
 This marker is included in the Kentucky Historical Society marker series.

 Location.
 38° 47.027′ N, 84° 54.116′ W. Marker is in Warsaw, Kentucky, in Gallatin County.
 Marker is at the intersection of East Main Street (U.S. 42) and Washington Street, on the right when traveling west on East Main Street.
-It is at the county courthouse.
+It is at the courthouse.
 Touch for map.
-Marker is at or near this postal address: 100 W Main St, Warsaw KY 41095, United States of America.
+Marker is in this post office area: Warsaw KY 41095, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Governor From Warsaw (here, next to this Great River Tragedy (approx. 4.9 miles away); Dr. Elwood Mead (approx. 5½ miles away in Indiana); Birthplace John Shaw Billings, M.D. (approx. 8.9 miles away in Indiana); Ghent (approx. 9.1 miles away); James Tandy Ellis (approx. 9.2 miles away); Sanders (approx. 9.2 miles away); The Styles and Stories of Vevay's Buildings (approx. 9.3 miles away in Indiana).
+County Named, 1798 (here, next to this marker); Great River Tragedy (approx. 4.9 miles Dr. Elwood Mead (approx. 5½ miles away in Indiana); Birthplace John Shaw Billings, M.D. (approx. 8.9 miles away in Indiana); Ghent (approx. 9.1 miles away); James Tandy Ellis (approx. 9.2 miles away); Sanders (approx. 9.2 miles away); The Styles and Stories of Vevay's Buildings (approx. 9.3 miles away in Indiana).
 Touch for a list and map of all markers in Warsaw.

 More.
-Search the internet for County Named, 1798.
+Search the internet for Governor From Warsaw.

 Credits.
 This page was last revised on July 2, 2019.
 This page originally submitted on July 2, 2019, by J. J. Prats of Powell, Ohio.
 This page has been viewed 42 times since then.
 Photos: 1, 2. submitted on July 2, 2019, by J. J. Prats of Powell, Ohio.